Ramakrishna: Experience of samadhi

-After being near his disciple for a long time, who now entered into Samadhi, Tota came out of the hut and locked its door lest someone enter.
+After being around for a long time near his disciple who's now merged into Samadhi, Tota came out of the hut and locked its door lest someone may enter.
 Taking his seat outside under the Panchavati, he awaited a call to open the door.
-Days passed by and nights rolled on, and at the end of three days when there was no call, surprised and curious, he entered the hut and found Ramakrishna sitting in the exact same posture in which he left him, with no sign of breath whatsoever and face calm and radiant.
+Days passed by and nights rolled on and at the end of three days when there was no call, surprised and curious, he entered the hut and found Ramakrishna sitting in the exact same posture in which he left him, with no sign of breath whatsoever and face calm and radiant.
 Highly versed in the phenomena of Samadhi, Tota was astonished and thought, "Is it indeed true, what I see enacted before me?
-Has this great soul actually realized in a day what I could experience only as the fruit of forty years of austere Sadhana?"
+Has this great soul actually realised in a day what I could experience only as the fruit of forty years of austere Sadhana?"
 In disbelief, he now began to examine and inspect in detail, all the signs manifested in the body of Ramakrishna.
 He particularly examined if his heart was beating and whether there was the smallest amount of breath coming out through his nostrils.
 He touched and checked his body, which was now in a firm posture like a piece of fixed wood.
 Seeing no signs of change, nor any return of normal consciousness, Tota, brimming with joy and awe, exclaimed, "Is it in truth Samadhi?
 Is it the Nirvikalpa Samadhi, the ultimate result attained through the path of knowledge spoken of in the Vedanta?
 Ah, how very strange is the Maya of the Divine."
-He then began the process of bringing back his disciple to normal consciousness by chanting the Mantra, "Hari Aum", the sound of which reverberated the entire space around Panchavati.
+He then began the process of bringing back his disciple to normal consciousness by chanting out loud the Mantra, "Hari Aum", the sound of which reverberated the entire space around Panchavati.